Am I covered for that? 10 questions about car insurance answered

 1. Will car insurance cover repairs?

-Yes, if you have a comprehensive insurance policy or a third party fire and theft insurance policy and we’ve authorised the repairs.
+Yes, if you have a comprehensive car insurance policy, a third party fire and theft insurance policy or a third party property damage car insurance policy with the fire and theft option, and we’ve authorised the repairs.

 “When your car needs to be fixed after an accident you want a repairer you can trust, this is why we have an Accredited Smash Repairer network across Australia,” says Casamento.